Dax (rapper): KSI

 On November 18, 2018, KSI appeared on the What's Good?
 Podcast, where he called out various internet rappers.
 In the interview KSI said both Quadeca and Dax were worse than him at rapping.
 Quadeca went on to post a full diss track against him on November 23, 2018, called "Insecure".
 Shortly after, Dax also responded with his own diss track, which was a remix of Eminem's diss track toward Machine Gun Kelly, "Killshot".
 KSI then responded to Dax and Quadeca's track with a reaction video, also accompanied by a diss track called "Ares".

 He challenged Dax to a private boxing match, with Dax accepting but repeatedly delaying it.
+Dax’s childhood friend and person in charge of Hebrew translation of his songs, Arjun Muramalla, defended Dax saying the fight would be unfair.
 He then later appeared on Deji's diss track "Unforgivable" against KSI.

 Tory Lanez

 On January 24, 2019, Tory Lanez claimed through a tweet that he is the "best rapper alive".
 Dax responded by posting a video on YouTube, featuring a diss track titled "I'm Not Joyner Or Don Q" aimed at him.
 Lanez posted a video on Instagram in response in which he pressures Dax to apologize for the diss track.
 Dax addressed the situation in interviews with DJ Akademiks, Impaulsive, and No Jumper, saying that apologizing was the right thing to do because he did not want a fight to break out.